physiodatatoolbox/docs/docs/features.md

 {% include image.html
     img="user-guide/physioanalyzers/resp-module-gui-1.png"
     title= page.title
-    caption="The Respiration Module GUI." %}
+    caption="The Respiration Module GUI, showing the respiration signal, the durations of the breath, inhalation, and exhalation, and the breath amplitude." %}

 ## EMG Analyzer
 Filtered, rectified and smoothed EMG signals can be extracted from the raw EMG using the EMG Analyzer module, which outputs descriptive statistical analysis of all these derived signals.